cyian-1756/jKomicKeeper/README.md

 # jkomickeeper

-A comic book manager for Linux
+A comic book manager for Linux, written in Java and using JavaFX for the GUI

 ## Building
 To build run `mvn clean compile assembly:single`